-Let’s talk about what those things are and what you may be missing in your lilac care routine!
+Let’s talk about what those things are and what you might be missing in your lilac care routine!

 1. You Purchased a Lilac Variety that Does Not Grow Well in Your Zone

-First thing first, you need to chose your lilac variety carefully.
-Lilacs thrive in areas with cold Winters, so if you live in a zone that experiences warm Winters, you need to choose a a lilac variety that’s been developed for that kind of climate.
+Lilacs thrive in areas with cold winters, so if you live in a zone that experiences warm winters, you need to choose a low-chill lilac variety that’s been developed for that kind of climate.